EmbeddedPi/udpServerLED/README.md

 Usage
 =====
 This repository is a Maven project based on source code built in Eclipse.
-If you just want to build it without delving into the code then just download the completed plugin .jar from the latest release.
+If you just want to run it without delving into the code then just download the completed .jar for the latest release.

 TBC
 [https://github.com/EmbeddedPi/udpServerLED/releases](https://github.com/EmbeddedPi/udpServerLED/releases)